-A gallbladder attack is a non-medical term that is used to refer to the sudden onset of pain due to the medical condition known as biliary colic.
-Biliary colic describes the situation in which a gallstone gets stuck in the bile duct that transport bile fluid from the gallbladder into the small intestine.
+A gallbladder attack is a non-medical term that is used to refer to the sudden onset of pain due to a medical condition known as biliary colic.
+Biliary colic describes the situation in which a gallstone gets stuck in the bile duct that transports bile fluid from the gallbladder into the small intestine.
 The blockage of the bile duct with the stone causes a backup of pressure into the gallbladder, resulting in swelling of the organ.

 What Are the Symptoms and Signs of a Gallbladder Attack?

 The most common symptom that accompanies biliary colic is nausea with or without vomiting.
 The vomiting does not make the pain better since it has no effect on the distended ducts or gallbladder.

 Other non-specific symptoms, more likely caused as a response to pain rather than the obstruction, are:

 - sweating (diaphoresis),